KyleKing/TeamBIKES/About.md

 	<img width="300" height=auto src="README/Junior_Year_Website/About.png">
 </p>

-The code used in this verison of the application was radically different, so I made a transition to a new repository (this one) and kept this code archived at my [testProject Repository](https://github.com/KyleKing/testProject).
+The code used in this verison of the application was radically different.
+The archived code can be reviewed in the original [testProject Repository](https://github.com/KyleKing/testProject).